When Thinking Fails: The Pitfalls of Reasoning for Instruction-Following in LLMs: Introduction

 Following these insights, we propose and evaluate four methods to mitigate the adverse impacts of reasoning on instruction-following accuracy: (1) \textbf{In-context learning}, where we identify and correct typical reasoning-induced failures, incorporating these examples into prompts; (2) \textbf{Self-reflection}, prompting models to evaluate and adjust their reasoning processes and candidate responses; (3) \textbf{Self-selective reasoning}, allowing models to autonomously decide when reasoning is beneficial; and (4) \textbf{Classifier-selective reasoning}, where a trained classifier determines when reasoning is necessary.
 Among these methods, we find that classifier-selective reasoning strategies offer substantial gains across benchmarks, while self-reflection is particularly helpful for larger models and simple instructions.
 We thoroughly discuss the comparative strengths and limitations of these mitigation strategies in Section~\ref{sec:Methods}.

 In summary, our main contributions are listed as follows:

-\begin{itemize} \item We evaluate 15 language models on comprehensive instruction-following benchmarks, revealing that explicit \textbf{reasoning can negatively impact instruction-following capabilities}\footnote{Code and data for reproducing experiments is available at: \url{https://anonymous.4open.science/r/Submission-ReasonIF-0548/}.}.
+\begin{itemize} \item We evaluate 15 language models on comprehensive instruction-following benchmarks, revealing that explicit \textbf{reasoning can negatively impact instruction-following capabilities}.
 To our knowledge, \textbf{we are the first to discover and systematically explore this phenomenon}. \item We provide detailed analyses of reasoning-induced failures, \textbf{categorizing scenarios where reasoning either helps or hinders}, and \textbf{quantify attention shifts that explain these performance drops}. \item We \textbf{propose and rigorously examine multiple mitigation strategies}, including in-context learning, self-reflection, self-selective reasoning, and classifier-selective reasoning, demonstrating their effectiveness and highlighting promising directions for future research. \end{itemize}